isaiah1112/picklejar/README.md

 ## Documentation

-All documentation for using picklejar can be found in our [wiki](https://bitbucket.org/isaiah1112/picklejar/wiki/Home)
+All documentation for using picklejar can be at [JA Computing](http://pydoc.jacomputing.net/picklejar/)

 ## Contributing